Avro Anson: Operational history

 RAF Ansons conducting trials with airborne radar in 1937.

-On 6 March 1936, the Anson entered RAF service, No. 48 Squadron was the first RAF unit to be equipped with the type.
-Upon the type's introduction, it represented a new level of capability for the service, serving not only in a general reconnaissance capacity but also being an effective general-purpose aircraft In July 1937, a Coastal Command Anson was fitted with an experimental airborne early warning radar which was able to detect large warships 5 mi away in poor visibility and was successfully used in fleet exercises off the east coast of England in September.
+On 6 March 1936, the Anson entered RAF service with No. 48 Squadron, the first RAF unit to be equipped with the type.
+Its introduction marked a significant advance in capability, serving not only as a general reconnaissance aircraft but also as an effective general-purpose aircraft.
+In July 1937, a Coastal Command Anson was fitted with an experimental airborne early warning radar capable of detecting large warships 5 mi away in poor visibility.
+The system was successfully used during fleet exercises off the east coast of England in September.

-By the outbreak of the Second World War, the RAF had received a total of 824 Ansons while there were 26 RAF squadrons that were then operating the Anson I: 10 of these were assigned to Coastal Command and the other 16 were with Bomber Command.
-By 1939, all of the squadrons assigned to Bomber Command that had been equipped with the Anson I served as operational training squadrons which were used to prepare crews for frontline service.
-12 of the squadrons were in No. 6 (Operational Training) Group.
-Newly formed crews, having previously completed individual flying and technical training courses, were first trained as bomber crews in Ansons before advancing to the various frontline aircraft types, which were in the same squadrons with the Ansons.
-After training the crews would advance to the frontline bomber squadrons with aircraft such as the Fairey Battle, Bristol Blenheim, Vickers Wellington, Armstrong Whitworth Whitley or Handley-Page Hampden.
+By the outbreak of the Second World War, the RAF had received 824 Ansons.
+Twenty-six RAF squadrons operated the Anson I: 10 with Coastal Command and 16 with Bomber Command.
+By 1939, all Bomber Command squadrons equipped with the Anson I had become operational training units responsible for preparing crews for frontline service.
+Twelve of these squadrons formed part of No. 6 (Operational Training) Group.
+Newly formed crews, having completed their individual flying and technical training, received bomber crew instruction in Ansons before converting to frontline aircraft within the same squadrons.
+They then progressed to operational bomber squadrons equipped with aircraft such as the Fairey Battle, Bristol Blenheim, Vickers Wellington, Armstrong Whitworth Whitley, and Handley Page Hampden.